clockgit/qa-workflow/README.md

 - create a sample visual regression CSV at `<rootDir>/visual-regression/sample.csv`
 - create `playwright.config.js`
 - add a local npm script such as `npm run qaw`

+After the package is installed in a project, the same commands can be run through the local binary or a repo script.

 The package also includes a config validation command: